 Aside from your specific goals, it also depends on the type of workout itself.
 "If you perform strength training by splitting muscle groups per session, such as arms and shoulders Monday with legs on Tuesday, you can get away with training five to six days in a row.
 This is because you're inherently giving your muscle groups a day off while working the other muscle groups," says Bullock.
 Things change, though, if you're a runner, biker, or cardio lover.
 "If you enjoy high-intensity and cardio training, these typically work all the major muscle groups of the body and require more days off depending on the intensity of the workout," she says.
 "Try to limit yourself to performing intense full-body workouts to every other day.
 This doesn't apply to a slow run or lighter cardiovascular activity.
 Your cardiovascular system doesn't need extended recovery time like your muscles do."

 How to Tell If You're Overtraining

-All of us want to realise our potential and ensure we're doing everything we can to promote better health, which is why we build ourselves a fitness routine.
+All of us want to realize our potential and ensure we're doing everything we can to promote better health, which is why we build ourselves a fitness routine.
 Just know that doing too much is just as harmful as doing too little.
 In other words, working out too often can be damaging to your body just like working out too little.
 "Recovery is as important as your workout.
 In fact, you could end up slowing your progress if you don't give your muscles enough rest," Bullock says.
 "After intense strength or cardio training, your body needs time to repair tissues that have broken down and restore glucose storage.
 When your body rests, it's actually being super productive.
 During the rest periods is where you gain the results you worked for in the gym."